Frequently Asked Questions

 How do I install the WebMCP Gateway?

-You can install the WebMCP Gateway and its required browser component by running the following command in your terminal: pip install webmcp-gateway && playwright install chromium.
+You can install the WebMCP Gateway and its required browser component by running pip install webmcp-gateway && playwright install chromium in your terminal.
 Source

 How can I run the WebMCP Gateway in SSE mode for remote clients like ChatGPT?

-To run the gateway in Server-Sent Events (SSE) mode, use the following command: webmcp-gateway --transport sse --port 8808.
+To run the gateway in Server-Sent Events (SSE) mode, use webmcp-gateway --transport sse --port 8808.
 Any MCP client that supports SSE transport can connect to http://your-server:8808.
 Source

 Security & Compliance